lowskidev/Geth-ETC-DockerContainer/README.md

 This is the first version.
 If you encounter any errors during the installation, especially when docker is spining up the container.
 It's usually something you can easily fix with whatever answers you gave to the promps.

 You can easily just restart the `install.sh` and continue on pretty much from where you left off.

+If for any reason you need to remove the container with `docker rm containerName` Next time you run install.sh and reuse the same container name you did before you will not lose any sycned data.

 #############################################################################################

 **USE The below instructions to manualy set everyhting up**